 She Said by Jodi Kantor and Meghan Twohey

 Sometimes, a non-fiction book is every bit as gripping and gut-twisting as the very best crime thriller: such is the case with She Said by Jodi Kantor and Meghan Twohey, the journalists who broke the Harvey Weinstein story.
 That abhorrent man went to unbelievable lengths to keep them from giving voice to his victims, and Kantor and Twohey had nerves of steel going up against him.
 Their dogged persistence and determination in the face of seemingly insurmountable odds will have you holding your breath, powering through every page to see justice done.
 An unputdownable book about the #MeToo movement and the world’s reckoning with the harm inflicted by powerful men.
+Read my full review of She Said here.

 Big Lies In A Small Town by Diane Chamberlain

 Initially, I took one look at Big Lies In A Small Town and thought “ugh, another domestic thriller pot boiler, snooze”.
 Lies are the new Girls in book titles, after all.
 But, once again, there’s something to that whole not-judging-a-book-by-its-cover thing.
 The story centers around a Depression-era mural: the woman commissioned to paint it (who disappeared under mysterious circumstances), and the woman charged with restoring it for installation, nearly eight decades later.
 It’s a captivating story told well, making this unassuming popular fiction book absolutely unputdownable!
+Read my full review of Big Lies In A Small Town here.

 The Martian by Andy Weir